Juhosavi/Juhosavi/README.md

 </p>

 <h3>SpaceCat</h3>
-<p>My first group game project, where I coded core gameplay mechanics.</p>
+<p>SpaceCat was my very first game project, developed by a 4-person team over the course of three months.
+It’s a 2D platformer where the player navigates through alien-infested levels, collecting diamonds to earn points, destroying enemies along the way, and ultimately reaching a rocket to return home.
+I handled most of the code, including character movement, enemy AI, and scoring systems and the core gameplay mechanics. </p>
 <img src="https://github.com/Juhosavi/Juhosavi/blob/main/images/spacecat.gif" alt="SpaceCat" width="500">
 <p>
   <a href="https://youtu.be/9X_vHkCXZ6A" target="_blank">Gameplay Video</a><br>